 The 360 tropical islands are autonomous.
 They’re run by the indigenous Kuna people who’ll host, and feed you.
 Spend the day snorkelling in the clear warm waters or take a boat ride to one or more of the other islands.

-The islands can be reached by small aircraft or, if you have more time, you can charter a boat and visit several islands along the way.
+The San Blas Islands can be reached by small aircraft or, if you have more time, you can charter a boat and visit several islands along the way.
 You’ll enjoy an adventure filled trip of sunshine, sea sand and the warm turquoise waters of the Caribbean Sea – one of the best Panama City attractions.

 Sip Geisha Coffee at the Bajareque Coffee House